 7:20am: Family Four Pack of Somerset Patriots Tickets

-Listen to Joel Katz in the Morning all week at 7:20am and call the Value City Furniture Line for your chance to win a Family Four Pack of tickets to see The Somerset Patriots on Father's Day, June 15th!
+Listen to Joel Katz in the Morning all week at 7:20am and call the Magic 98.3 Studio Line for your chance to win a Family Four Pack of tickets to see The Somerset Patriots on Tuesday, June 24th!

-One grand prize winner will also get to throw out a ceremonial first pitch before the game!

 As the New York Yankees Double-A Affiliate, the Somerset Patriots develop today’s top minor league talent into the pinstriped superstars of tomorrow for Major League Baseball’s winningest team.